 In December 2023, York alumn and COH research associate Nathan Okonta and COH communications co-ordinator Promise Busulwa began working on the Black Youth Housing Project.
 The project, led by the non-profit organization, 360°kids, aims to provide culturally relevant services to Black youth experiencing homelessness and inform the development of a long-term transitional home that caters to their needs.

-In line with its commitment to eliminate systemic inequities, York is also the location Toronto Centre of Excellence on Youth Homelessness Prevention, the first Geneva UN Charter Centre of Excellence in North America.
+In line with its commitment to eliminate systemic inequities, York is also the location of the Toronto Centre of Excellence on Youth Homelessness Prevention, the first Geneva UN Charter Centre of Excellence in North America.

 Y-EMERGE strengthens global disaster management with New Philippines partnership